vagnersant/eliasdorneles.github.io/site/blog/learning-from-das-screencasts-season-2.md

     ################## 18
     ################ 16

-There is [a bunch of other ways of doing it in the shell itself](http://superuser.com/questions/86340/linux-command-to-repeat-a-string-n-times), but I like the conciseness and readability of this one.
+There are [a bunch of other ways of doing it in the shell itself](http://superuser.com/questions/86340/linux-command-to-repeat-a-string-n-times), but I like the conciseness and readability of this one.